This lab introduces you to CUDA computing with a few small

 QUESTION: How much performance did you lose by making data accesses non-coalesced?

-QUESTION: What speedup did you get?
+QUESTION: What performance did you get?
+How does that compare to the CPU solution?